Garfield96/fastShell/README.md

 # FastShell

-A small shell interpreter, which translates shell commands into SQL and thus enables full pipeline optimization.
+A small shell interpreter, which translates shell commands into PL/pgSQL and thus enables full pipeline optimization.

+If used with a normal file system, this interpreter only supports branch-free scripts.
+This limitation arises from limitations within Postgres, which prohibit the use of the `copy` command within PL/pgSQL.

+In conjunction with SQLFS, `copy` is not needed to load the data, since the data is already present in the database.
+However, shell commands which are not natively supported will not be functional, since the fall back solution also requires the `copy` command to pipe the data into an external shell command.

 ## Build Docker Image
 ```sh